 It’s no big secret that I wholeheartedly adore Fall and right along with the chilly temps and gorgeous leaves comes soup season.
 And let me tell ya – I also wholeheartedly enjoy soup.

 There’s just something about a big pot of soup simmering away on the stove that makes me want to throw some wood into the fireplace and curl up on the couch all day.
 Soup is warm, comforting and in my opinion it’s the perfect Autumn dinner.
-There’s just one problem and the problem would be Brian.
+There’s just one problem and the problem would be my family.

 Serve this Sausage and Lentil soup with a loaf of fresh bread – or maybe even Beer Bread – and you’ll have a meal that will please just about anyone!